Understanding Food Cravings: 6 Key Reasons Explained

 Craving sweets could be a sign that you need more carbohydrates, craving salty foods could be a sign that you need more sodium, and craving fatty foods could be a sign that you need more fat.

-Of course, this doesn’t mean that you should give into your cravings and eat unhealthy foods!
+Of course, this doesn’t mean that you should give in to your cravings and eat unhealthy foods!

-Other times cravings occur because of an unmet emotional need.
+Other times, cravings occur because of an unmet emotional need.

 An unconscious force within you might have a belief about sadness.